ryanto/ryanto.github.com/source/blog/2016-03-20-building-a-landing-page-with-ember.html.markdown

 ### Deployment

-Deployment is so easy.
+Deployment was really easy.
 We're using [ember-cli-deploy](http://ember-cli.com/ember-cli-deploy/) to deploy the application to CloudFront.
 It took about 10 lines of code to set this up and now all of our content is being served from a CDN with edge nodes on